 Most alpaca owners confess, “I wish I’d started this years ago!”

-Alpacas can be raised on relatively small acreage.
+Alpacas may be raised on relatively small acreage.
 They are clean, safe, quiet, intelligent and disease resistant.
 Alpacas are gentle on the land and easily transported.

 Alpaca people are a big part of the joy of this growing industry.
 They tend to be more cooperative than competitive, mentoring new comers in all aspects of caring for their alpacas and enjoying the alpaca lifestyle.